krakenjs/good-influxdb/README.md

 select * from "request" into request.[host].[pid]
 ```

-Once that query is complete, InfluxDB will dynamically create series for each new `host` and `pid combination recorded.
+Once that query is complete, InfluxDB will dynamically create series for each new `host` and `pid` combination recorded.

 #### error
-Responses that result in 500 are logged as errors with the following columns.

  time | url | method | message | stack | host | pid
 ------|-----|--------|---------|-------|------|-----

+Responses that result in 500 status code are logged as errors.
+Each error contains the error message and stacktrace, in addition to the url and HTTP method pertaiing to the failed request.

 #### os
  time | cpu1m | cpu5m | cpu15m | totalmem | freemem | uptime | host | pid
 ------|-------|-------|--------|----------|---------|--------|------|-----

+OS-level details are also recorded, including the columns above.
+NOTE: Currently there is no deduping of data, therefore if multiple processes are running on the same host, duplicate OS data will be recorded to Influx.

 #### process
  time | memory | rss | heapTotal | heapUsed | delay | uptime | host | pid
 ------|--------|-----|-----------|----------|-------|--------|------|-----

+process-leve details, including the event loop delay, are recorded into a `process` series.

 #### log